salvillalon45/OdinBookClient-theOdinProject/README.md

         -   https://www.ibrahima-ndaw.com/blog/data-fetching-in-nextjs-using-useswr/
         -   https://benborgers.com/posts/swr-refresh
         -   [What is isValidating](https://github.com/vercel/swr/discussions/563)
-    -   SWR Hooks is game change to web development.
+    -   SWR Hooks is a game change to web development.
 In the previous project I will use the useEffect hook and will have to create isLoading and errors state variables [Similar to how it is done here](https://reactjs.org/docs/faq-ajax.html)
     -   SWR removes all of this since the hook comes with the variables needed to check if their are errors or if data is still loading
     -   **SWR over Redux and React Context**
         -   Also, I remember in the beginning I was getting confused whether to use the React Context to store my data and pass it around in components or just use SWR hooks.
 It was until this blog [Using SWR](https://blog.aamnah.com/react/using-swr-react-hook).
 The blog explained how Vercel does not use redux since they can just use the swr hook in any component that needs the data